-College Withdrawal Policy
+College Withdrawal

-If a student wishes to withdraw, the student has the responsibility to notify the school of his/her intent to withdraw either through verbal notification, in writing, or via the Departure Form located in Blackboard under "Student Resources."
+If a student wishes to withdraw, the student has the responsibility to notify the school of his/her intent to withdraw either through verbal notification, in writing, or via the Departure Form located in the Student Portal.
 The date of the withdrawal, the reason for the withdrawal, and the date s/he plans to return to the College, if applicable, must be included in the communication.
-Notification in a letter, fax, verbal, or email (received from an email account on file with the College) format should be directed to the student's Chair or Dean; Departure Forms will be routed accordingly when submitted.
+Notification in a letter, fax, verbal, or email (received from an email account on file with the College) format should be directed to the student's chair or dean.
+Departure Forms will be routed accordingly when submitted.